sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Imputation/Imputation_Required_Input.rst

   - Creating a per-individual meta-data file for use in WG3 (eQTL detection)

-The psam should look like this (and requires these headings):
+The psam must be tab separated with the following headers and contents should look like this (and requires these headings):

 +------+--------+--------+-------+------+-------------------+--------------------------------------+-----------------+---------------+---------------+-----+-----------+--------+----------------+--------------------------------------+-----------+------------------+
 | #FID |  IID   |  PAT   |  MAT  |  SEX | Provided_Ancestry | genotyping_platform                  | array_available | wgs_available | wes_available | age | age_range | Study  | smoking_status | hormonal_contraception_use_currently | menopause | pregnancy_status |